Levintsky/ML-tutorial/CV-3D/3D-Representation-Templates.md

 		- Build a LDC graph;
 		- Step 1: estimate a coarse camera pose and select the CAD model from the LDC graph to best register the 2D landmarks;
 		- Step 2: refine the camera position and deform the best CAD model by linear combination with its neighbors in the LDC graph to fit both the landmarks and the silhouette.
-	- A. Kanazawa, M. J. Black, D. W. Jacobs, and J. Malik.
+	- A Kanazawa, M Black, D Jacobs, and J Malik.
 End-to-end recovery of human shape and pose.
 CVPR'18
 	- 3D-CODED: T Groueix ECCV'18
 		- http://imagine.enpc.fr/~groueixt/3D-CODED/
 		- https://github.com/ThibaultGROUEIX/3D-CODED